dotX-Automation/dua-utils/src/polynomial_kit/README.md

 The `Polynomial` can use any numeric type, and offer:

+- Eigen integration for optimized performance.
+- Template class to accomodate every need.
-- Overloaded operator for all common operations.
+- Overloaded operator for the following operations:
+  - Addition;
+  - Product;
+  - Power;
+  - Degree shift.

 ---